1. Introduction and characteristics of free trade zones in China

 Hainan Free Trade Zone : In April 2018, the Chinese government announced its intention to form a pilot free trade zone that covers the entire island of Hainan, or more than 35,000 km2.
 This area is comparable to that of the neighboring island of Taiwan (36000 km2), slightly larger than the area of Belgium (30500 km2) and slightly smaller than Switzerland (41000 km2).
 The government plans to create a free port "with Chinese characteristics".
 In June 2020, the government announced 5 administrative regulations applicable to the Hainan pilot zone.
 They are in force since June 28, 2020 until December 31, 2024.
 They cover regulations on customs guarantees, customs duties, international shipping, ship inspection, offshore facilities and domestic waterway transport.

 As elsewhere in the world, the average cost of storage and intra-zone transit services is often higher than in other special economic zones.
-In return, the authorities offer preferential measures to investors who set up a wholly foreign-owned company (WOFE) or a sino-foreign joint venture (JV).
+In return, the authorities may offer incentives, includiing preferential tax rates to investors who set up a 100% foreign-owned company or a sino-foreign joint venture (JV) and their attached domestic distribution branches.

 Some free trade zones offer a significant reduction in corporate income tax (CIT).
 In China, the standard corporate tax rate is 25% on profits.

-For example, some companies registered in the designated sites of the free trade zones in Guangdong and Fujian pay only 15% CIT.
+For example, some companies registered in designated sites in Guangdong and Fujian FTZ pay only 15% CIT.

 Free Trade Zones allow companies to import products free of duties and taxes.
 Customs duties are paid only if products finished or assembled in the Zone enter China.
 For this reason, many companies that import high value-added products have set up a storage warehouse in the Zone.
-These items include high value-added electronic components, perfumes, cosmetics, luxury leather goods, high-end cars, wines and spirits.
+These items include high value-added electronic components, perfumes & beauty products, luxury leather goods, high-end cars, wines and spirits.
 Generally speaking, all products that are heavily taxed upon importation find benefits to be stored in these bonded zones.

-From the point of view of storage conditions, there are modern storage warehouses that meet the requirements of the China FDA (food) or NMPA (cosmetics, medical devices) for the most sensitive products.
-These requirements include food products, pharmaceuticals and medicines.
+From the point of view of storage conditions, there are modern warehouses that meet the requirements of the China FDA (food) or NMPA (cosmetics and medical devices) or even having proper licenses for hazardous and chemical products.

-In addition, if the compliance conditions are met, most of them allow duty-free imports for capital goods useful for manufacturing or production activity.
+In addition, if the compliance conditions are met, most of them allow duty-free imports for capital goods useful for manufacturing activities.

 Free trade zones streamline the import clearance process.
 Import declarations are made online.
 The payment of duties and taxes to Chinese customs can be done by direct debit.
 Thanks to an adequate infrastructure and consistent means, the clearance and delivery of goods are fast.
 Sometimes it takes only a few hours..